 Engelmann & Bigelow, Proceedings of the American Academy of Arts and Sciences 3: 291, 1856

-The plant is found in NV, CA, much of AZ, and perhaps barely into southwestern UT.
-It is also found in the extreme southwest of NM.
+The plant is found in southern Nevada, southeastern California, much of Arizona, and barely into southwestern Utah.
+It is also found in extreme southwest New Mexico.
 Typically, O. chlorotica chlorotica grows in well-drained, rocky soils, sometimes between boulders or on cliff faces.
-However, it may grow in sandy soils.
-Britton and Rose reported that the species has a wide distribution but is primarily confined to mountain canyons and is only rarely found on mesas or flat soils.
+However, this Opuntia species may grow in deep, sandy soils such as near Wickenburg, Arizona.